From: Butterflyrf71

 Date: 04-22-2007, 05:30 PM (16 of 16)

 Oops, you also need needlenose pliers, and a Xacto knife is good to have for thread jams, long curved nose tweezers, and organ brand home sewing needles 11 and 14 sizes.
+You can make about ten garments of light to med. weight fabric with a set of two needles. |

 User: grandma C

-Member since: 01-15-2007
+Member since: 01-15-2007 Total posts: 263 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19692.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19692.html